stevencombs/retrocombs.github.io/_drafts/2022-05-29-keyboard-master-addendum.md

 My Master the MEGA65 Keyboard created a lot of informative conversation.
 I knew during the creation of that content that I was going to miss, or mis-explain, concepts and prepared for the comments and suggestions to roll in.
 The MEGA65 community didn't let me down and in this blog post and companion video, I've captured the best additions to further our knowledge of the MEGA65 and continue to build a mastery of the keyboard.

+I want to thank everyone who contributed to this addendum and I've done my best to give proper attribution and with a first name.
+If you'd like your entire name listed or if I missed a recommendation, please drop me an [email](mailto:retrocombs@icloud.com) and I'll correct on this blog post.

 ----

 **Table of Contents**